lindig/ascii85/README.md

 # Building

 Ascii85 is implemented in OCaml.
 It does not rely on libraries outside of the standard library and was developed with OCaml 4.02.1.
+The default for the `PREFIX` is `$HOME`.

     make
     make PREFIX=/usr/local install

+# Command line tool

+The command line tool `ascii85enc` is installed into `$PREFIX/bin`.
+It encodes a named file or stdin:

+    ascii85enc file.txt

+# Using as a library

 # Documentation